-- Tezos attempts to achieve full decentralization by deploying a unique democratized governance system based on what is known as ‘digital commonwealth.’
+- Tezos attempts to achieve full decentralization by deploying a unique democratized governance system based on what is known as the ‘digital commonwealth.’

 - As a Liquid Proof of Stake (LPOS) enabled blockchain, it enables the token-holders to participate in the laid down on-chain governance process by making decisions that will help shape and drive increased adoption of the Tezos protocol.

 - Tezos protocol is built using the OCaml language, deploying a smart contract using Michelson, and further supports the Turing-complete contract which helps developers to seamlessly deploy DApps on the Tezos blockchain.

 Tezos is an open-source platform that provides robust support for DApps and smart contracts.
-It deploys a unique democratized governance system based on what is known as ‘digital commonwealth.’
+It deploys a unique democratized governance system based on what is known as the ‘digital commonwealth.’

 The idea of the ‘commonwealth’ is to create an ecosystem that links a group or entity that has common goals and interests.
 This enables the token holders to participate in the laid-down on-chain governance process by making decisions that will help shape and drive increased adoption of the Tezos protocol.

 Relying on this governance system, Tezos can achieve high-end decentralization while mitigating contentious hard forks via self-amendments and on-chain governance.
 The platform deploys a Liquid Proof of Stake (LPOS) consensus network which supports the Turing-complete contract.

 Token-holders have the option of staking a certain number of XTZ to participate in the network consensus.
 This process is known as ‘baking’.
 Bakers get rewarded for adding blocks to the blockchain and in turn securing the network.

 Brief History Of Tezos

-Tezos was co-founded by Arthur and Kathleen Breitman, who have reportedly been developing the platform since 2014.
+Tezos was co-founded by Arthur and Kathleen Breitman, who has reportedly been developing the platform since 2014.
 The company is domiciled in Switzerland and now has a group of developers working on the platform.
 Dynamic Ledger Solutions (DLS) is the parent company of Tezos and it holds all funds raised during the ICO under the Tezos foundation.